COVID-19 Vaccine Requirement for Summer/Fall 2023 Classes

 With full FDA approval announced on 8/23/21, the below deadlines are your final opportunity to make sure that you #VaxUpCUNY, stay safe and do not put yourself at academic or financial risk.

-Students are encouraged to upload their vaccination documentation to CUNYfirst so their documents can be checked and approved prior to the start of classes on August 25th, 2022.
+Students are encouraged to upload their vaccination documentation to CUNYfirst so their documents can be checked and approved prior to the first day of classes.
 Students taking in-person or hybrid classes who fail to follow the vaccine mandate per CUNY policy will be subject to potential academic withdrawal that could also impact their financial aid and might not be eligible for refunds for the course.